Sold by Craig

 Port Moody, done properly, starts with one conversation.

-Twenty minutes is enough to map which Port Moody sub-neighbourhood fits your stage of life, your school priorities, and your walkability vs space trade-off.
+Twenty minutes is enough to map which Port Moody neighbourhood fits your stage of life, your school priorities, and your walkability vs space trade-off.
 Or start with an Equity Map if you're listing first.

 Schools that serve Port Moody